hyperium/hyper/docs/GOVERNANCE.md

 ### Maintainer

 Maintainers are the project admins.
-Besides being a collaborator, they take care house-keeping duties, help lead the direction, and have the final authority when required.
+Besides being a collaborator, they take care of house-keeping duties, help lead the direction, and have the final authority when required.

 [coc]: ./CODE_OF_CONDUCT.md